google/applied-machine-learning-intensive/v2/03_regression/08_regression_with_tensorflow/slides.md

 ```

 <!--
 After we have defined the structure of the model, we need to tell TensorFlow what to optimize for.
-To do that we compile the model.
+To do that, we compile the model.

-In this example we are using the Adam optimizer to optimize for mean squared error, while also tracking mean absolute error and mean squared error.
+In this example, we are using the Adam optimizer to optimize for mean squared error, while also tracking mean absolute error and mean squared error.
 The tracked values will be reported after training.
 -->

 ---